crcn/mesh.js/README.md

 });
 ```

+#### client caching + HTTP API

-Here's another example of how you might use Crudlet with an API:
+Here's a basic example of how you might implement client-side caching in tandem
+with an API server:

 ```javascript
 var crud   = require("crud");